 This cake is made up of three thick layers that are infused with lemon, and filled and frosted with a creamy raspberry buttercream.
 Topped with buttercream swirls, fresh raspberries, and lemon slices, this is the perfect spring/summer dessert to serve to a crowd.

-This moist and fluffy cake uses melted butter, which means no mixer required (only for the frosting), making this recipe super quick and easy to throw together.
+This moist and fluffy lemon raspberry layer cake uses melted butter, which means no mixer required (only for the frosting), making this recipe super quick and easy to throw together.
 The cake layers can be made a day in advance, wrapped in clingfilm ready to be frosted the next day.
 The frosting can also be kept refrigerated overnight – convenient for when you’re busy or in a rush!

 - 4 and 1/2 cups cake flour* 450g